cantart/arq-task-throttler/README.md

 # ARQ Task Throttler

-This project demonstrates a simple API and worker service setup using Docker.
-The API receives requests and dispatches tasks to the worker service, which processes them asynchronously, including throttling dispatching feature.
+> A tiny Proof of Concept to demonstrate how to run async tasks using [ARQ](https://github.com/samuelcolvin/arq) with throttling layer.

+This project is a personal PoC to explore:
+- Task queuing with ARQ and Redis
+- Containerized setup using Docker
+- Async job dispatch and concurrency management in Python

 ## Prerequisites